Visionary-Laboratory/visionary/README.md

   - **4DGS/Avatar/scaffold-GS**: ONNX
   - **<span style="font-family: 'Brush Script MT', cursive; font-size: 1.1em; color: #FF4500;">🔥Your own algorithom</span>**: See [Export your algorithm to ONNX](onnx-export/README.md) in detail.

+## WebGPU Requirements & Known Issues

+- **Browser:** A recent version of Chrome (or Chromium-based browser) with WebGPU enabled is required.
+- **Recommended platform:** Windows 10/11 with a **discrete GPU** (NVIDIA / AMD) is strongly recommended for stable performance.
+- **Ubuntu:** Currently **not supported**.
+Due to a Chrome WebGPU bug, fp16 is not properly supported on Ubuntu, which breaks our fp16 ONNX pipelines.
+We will enable official Ubuntu support after the upstream issue is fixed.
+- **macOS:** GPU performance on most Macs is limited for heavy 3D Gaussian Splatting workloads.
+Unless you are using a high-end chip (e.g., M4 Max or better), we **do not recommend** macOS as the primary platform, as the viewer may run very slowly or stutter.

 <a id="quick-start"></a>
 ## 🚀 Quick Start